snapshot-labs/snapshot-strategies/src/strategies/avanyan-staked-in-vaults/README.md

 # Multiple contract call strategy

 This strategy allows users to call a function like 'balanceOf' across multiple contracts and performs summation over the results.
-By calling 'balanceOf', Dfyn vaults return the amount of Dfyn staked by the user in that vault.
-This strategy will make a single multicall which will retrieve all users' staked balances in all of Dfyn's vaults.
+By calling 'balanceOf', ANYAN vaults return the amount of ANYAN staked by the user in that vault.
+This strategy will make a single multicall which will retrieve all users' staked balances in all of ANYAN's vaults.

 ## Example